byuly/Sneaker-Collection-/README.md

 - As a user, I want to be able to have separate lists for WANT and OWNED. !
 - As a user, I want to be able to remove a sneaker from my sneaker list.!
 - As a user, I want to be able to edit sneakers in the list. !
+- As a user, I want to be able to save my sneaker collection to file (if I so choose)
+- As a user, I want to be able to be able to load my sneaker collection from file (if I so choose)
 - As a user, I want to be able to see information on price, size, date, brand, style, colorway, and owned status.
 - As a user, I want to be able to set certain sneakers as "favorite".